Read more topics of Computer Network.

 Causing of Congestion :

-1. The input traffic rate exceeds the capacity of the output lines.
+The various causes of congestion in a subnet are as follows:1.
+The input traffic rate exceeds the capacity of the output lines.
 If suddenly, a stream of packet start arriving on three or four input lines and all need the same output line.
 In this case a queue will be built up.

 If there is insufficient memory to hold all the packets, the packet will be lost.
 Increasing the memory to unlimited size does not solve the problem.
 This is because, by the time packets reach front of the queue, they have already timed out (as they waited the queue).